Listening for Dark Photon Radio from the Galactic Centre: Acknowledgments

-\textbf{\textit{Acknowledgments---}} We thank Richard Battye, Andrea Caputo, Alexander Leder, Tim Linden, Jamie McDonald and Stafford Withington for useful discussions.
+We thank Richard Battye, Andrea Caputo, Alexander Leder, Tim Linden, Jamie McDonald and Stafford Withington for useful discussions and Marco Gorghetto, John March-Russell and Stephen West for collaboration on related work.
 We acknowledge the UK Science and Technology Facilities Council for support through the Quantum Sensors for the Hidden Sector collaboration under the grant ST/T006145/1.
 EH is also supported by UK Research and Innovation Future Leader Fellowship MR/V024566/1.
+NS is also supported by the National Natural Science Foundation of China (NSFC) Project No. 12047503.

 \onecolumngrid